 - 3A00h (media not present).
-There is no cassette in the drive. - 0402h (initializing command required).
-A cassette is present but is unloaded (or being unloaded).
-The host must send a LOAD command before the tape can be accessed.
+There is no cartridge in the drive. - 0402h (initializing command required).
+A cartridge is present but is unloaded.
+The host must send a LOAD command before the tape can be accessed. - 0400h (logical unit not ready, cause not reportable).
+A cartridge is being unloaded

-- 0401h (logical unit in process of becoming ready).
-The HP 35470A is in the process of loading media and should be prepared to accept media access commands in future. - Note This means the drive is executing a LOAD command with immediate report on.
+- or ejected.
+This sense is transient; when the unload or eject fails, it changes to 3A00h or 0402h. - 0401h (logical unit in process of becoming ready).
+The HP C1533A is in the process of loading media and should be prepared to accept media access commands in future.

+Note This means the drive is executing a LOAD command with immediate report on.
 The load could have been initiated by a host or it could be an autoload.
-The host must effectively poll the HP 35470A by repeating the command until the media is loaded, at which point the command can be executed.
+The host must effectively poll the HP C1533A by repeating the command until the media is loaded, at which point the command can be executed.
 If polling is not acceptable, it is advisable to disable autoload.
-The host must then initiate all load operations, which it should do with IMMEDIATE REPORT disabled so that the HP 35470A reports status only when the load is complete. - 3E00h (logical unit has not seid-configured yet).
-The HP 35470A is executing its power-on self-test.
-When this is complete, the additional sense will change to 3A00h, 0402h, or 0401h depending on whether a cassette is present at power-on and whether the drive is configured to autoload tape.
+The host must then initiate all load operations, which it should do with IMMEDIATE REPORT disabled so that the HP C1533A reports status only when the load is complete.

+SE00h (logical unit has not self-configured yet).
+The HP C1533A is executing its power-on self-test.
+When this is complete, the additional sense will change to 3A00h, 0401h, or 0402h depending on whether a cartridge is present at power-on and whether the drive is configured to autoload the tape.